Arif Heydarov: Biography

+Service ID of Junior Lieutenant Arif Heydarov in the Soviet Military Administration, 1945.

 Arif Heydarov was born on 28 June 1926.
 He began his career in law enforcement in 1943, at the age of 17, when he joined the Intelligence Unit of the People's Commissariat for State Security of the USSR.
 After completing training at the Special Tasks State Security School in Moscow, he volunteered for combat operations in World War II, serving in field intelligence units in Poland and Germany.
 After the end of the war, Arif Heydarov worked for the operational department of the Soviet military in Leipzig until September 1946, and then in Saxony until 1947.

 Unconfirmed reports suggest that he was nominated for the title of Hero of the Soviet Union for his role in the Vistula–Oder offensive of 1945, though he ultimately received the Order of the Red Banner.

 From 1944 to 1970, Heydarov worked in various positions as operative officer in the intelligence units in State Security Committee Azerbaijan (then KGB).
 His last operative position was reportedly deputy chief of station in Turkey, where he was allegedly responsible for foreign counterintelligence activities.
 In March 1970, he was appointed Minister of Internal Affairs of the Azerbaijan SSR by the then-leader of Azerbaijan, Heydar Aliyev.